 Roofing including roof space

-Repair category 1
+Repair category 2

 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-The flat felt roof covering of the porch and rear extension has a has a limited life expectancy and can fail without warning.
-Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are older.
-A reputable roofing contractor will be able to provide further advice.
+The soffits to the roof tile verges may contain asbestos based materials.
+See information on Asbestos in the limitations of inspection section above.
+There is some damp staining to sarking boards.
+This would appear to be as a result of condensation staining.
+There are some sagging insulating boards, and loose and torn felt.
+The flat roof area will have a limited lifespan and can fail unpredictably and without warning.